freenas/freenas-docs/userguide/plugins.rst

 Available Plugins
 -----------------

-The following plugins are available for %brand% |release|:
+These plugins are available for %brand% |release|:

 * `bacula-sd (storage daemon) <http://bacula.org/>`_